DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Related Work

 \subsection{End-to-End Autonomous Driving}

-End-to-End driving is a promising paradigm as it circumvents the drawbacks associated with modular systems \cite{hu2023planning,jiang2023vad,chen2024vadv2,shao2024lmdrive,xu2024drivegpt4,xu2025drivegpt4,xu2024insmapper,zhang2025invdriver}, such as their overwhelming complexity and propensity for error propagation \cite{chib2023recent}.
+End-to-end driving is a promising paradigm as it circumvents the drawbacks associated with modular systems \cite{hu2023planning,jiang2023vad,chen2024vadv2,shao2024lmdrive,xu2024drivegpt4,xu2025drivegpt4,xu2024insmapper,zhang2025invdriver}, such as their overwhelming complexity and propensity for error propagation \cite{chib2023recent}.
 DriveGPT4 \cite{xu2024drivegpt4} is one of the pioneering works that leverages large language models for interpretable end-to-end autonomous driving, alleviating the black-box nature of conventional deep models.
 Subsequent studies have explored interpretable LLM-based trajectory prediction, including LC-LLM \cite{peng2025lc} for lane-change intention prediction and SAM-LLM \cite{cao2025sam} for parametric lane-change reasoning.
 AutoVLA \cite{zhou2025autovla} further unifies reasoning and action generation by integrating fast trajectory-only planning with slow chain-of-thought reasoning to improve planning efficiency.
 Nevertheless, ensuring reliability and mitigating hallucinations in safety-critical driving scenarios remain open challenges \cite{li2025applications,zhu2025survey,wang2024hallucination}.
-Moreover, existing methods do not explicitly treat numerical information as a dedicated modality, despite its critical role in accurate perception and decision-making for autonomous driving.
+Although recent works such as SimLingo~\cite{renz2025simlingo} explicitly model numerical inputs and action outputs, they rely on fixed and task-specific numerical expression formats for multimodal processing.
+In contrast, our text-grounded numerical interface directly incorporates numerical inputs alongside language, enabling flexible combinations of numerical and textual information while remaining seamlessly compatible with existing LLMs without requiring specialized architectural modifications or restricted input schemas.